Quickstart

 What's Next?

-You're now ready to use Lovelace CLI for AI-powered development!
+You're now ready to use Ada CLI for AI-powered development!
 Here are some suggestions:

 - Explore Common Workflows - See practical examples for everyday tasks